The tale of the Toronto Giants: Toronto’s forgotten baseball team

 For 42 years, Toronto has been the home nest for the Blue Jays; a club responsible for two World Series titles, six division titles, seven playoff berths, two Hall of Famers, two MVP’s and 52 All-Stars.

 The origin of the Blue Jays is a fascinating tale, but the rise of that team was precipitated by the fall of another.
 The Toronto Blue Jays would not exist if not for an unsuccessful bid to move the San Francisco Giants to Toronto in 1976.

 Two of the figureheads involved in this venture were Paul Godfrey and Don McDougall.
 Godfrey, a former North York councillor, found himself in power as the chairman of Metro Toronto in 1973.
 McDougall was the President of Labatt Brewing Company during the 70s and 80s.
-Together, they were the political and financial muscle that bestowed Toronto its first professional baseball team.
+Together, they were the political and financial muscle that gave Toronto its first professional baseball team.